2021 Summer Registration for Driver Education

 Wake County public, private and home school students must be at least 14 years, 6 months old to take a Driver Education class.
 Students are required to complete 30 hours in the driver education classroom and 6 hours behind the wheel and 6 hours of observation instruction.
 Driver education classes are scheduled after school throughout the school year, and during the summer.
 Behind the wheel driving is conducted after school between 2:30 pm and 8:30 pm, and from 6:30 am until 8:30 pm on Saturdays and (Sundays as approved), during the summer and any other time students are out of school.
 Students are contacted to do their BTW (behind the wheel) driving training by age, oldest called first, after completing the classroom phase of driver education.
 Upon completion of Driver Education, students will receive a Driver Education Certificate.
 Wake County Public School System will provide the Driver Education Program at a cost of $65.

-Pick up a Driver Education Registration Form at Student Services, eligibly complete form in black or blue ink and return the registration form to Student Services.
-Registration forms can be downloaded online at http://jordandriving.com, completed and emailed to Lead Teacher.
-After the registration form is submitted the Lead Teacher will assign class and email student of the class and all other information needed for class.
+Pick up a Driver Education Registration Form at Student Services, eligibly complete the form in black or blue ink, and return the registration form to Student Services.
+Registration forms can be downloaded online at http://jordandriving.com, completed, and emailed to the Lead Teacher.
+After the registration form is submitted the Lead Teacher will assign a class and email the student of the class and all other information needed for class.

 Online payment is the preferred method of payment and the easiest payment process.